aoiflux/rohy/README.md

    canvas.
 4. **Map** — on the Graph page, drag from a node's link handle (or press `C` for connect mode and drag from anywhere on a card) to relate two events.
+5. **Place in time** — the Timeline page shows the filtered set chronologically.
+   Drag to pan (or select, depending on mode), scrub the playhead, and group into lanes by provider, channel, user, computer or graph.
+Selecting an event here focuses it on the canvas.
+Undated events can't be placed on a timeline, so the page says how many there are and links to them.
+6. **Annotate** — flag an event, tag it, or write a note.
+Findings are saved to a readable JSON sidecar and can be filtered on from the Events page.

 Press <kbd>?</kbd> anywhere for the full keyboard reference.